Chocolate Strawberry Pavlova for Valentine's Day

 Chocolate Strawberry Pavlova.
 An impressive yet easy to make dessert for Valentine's Day. www.pineappleandcoconut.com

-- 1 tsp red wine or balsamic vinegar ( I used strawberry balsamic vinegar)
+- 1 teaspoon red wine or balsamic vinegar ( I used strawberry balsamic vinegar)

-- 3 tsp corn starch ( I used organic)
+- 3 teaspoon corn starch ( I used organic)

 - 1 pounds fresh or frozen strawberries ( if fresh remove stems and cut out hulls)

 - 2 teaspoon lemon juice

 - 2 tsbp powdered sugar (10x confectioners sugar)

 - 1 ounce dark chocolate, melted for drizzle